- Senior Sustainability Scientist, Global Institute of Sustainability and Innovation

 - Chief Executive Officer, ASU Enterprise Partners, Arizona State University

-- Professor of Practice, School of Sustainability, Julie Ann Wrigley Global Institute of Sustainability
+- Professor of Practice, School of Sustainability, College of Global Futures

-- Professor of Practice, School of Public Affairs, College of Public Service & Community Solutions
+- Professor of Practice, School of Public Affairs, Watts College of Public Service and Community Solutions

 R.F.
 “Rick” Shangraw Jr., PhD, is the chief executive officer of ASU Enterprise Partners.
 He previously served as the CEO of the ASU Foundation for A New American University.
 Under Shangraw’s leadership, ASU Enterprise Partners was created in 2016 as a new model for diversified revenue generation to support Arizona State University.
 Enterprise Partners is an umbrella organization for the foundation and other affiliate entities that engage in fundraising, applied research, technology transfer, real estate transactions, or collaborate research initiatives that generate support for the university.
 In its first year of operation, Enterprise Partners was named a top company to work for in Arizona by Republic Media and AZCentral.com.